Houston Dunleavy

 His teachers have included Peter Tahourdin, Barry Conyngham, Donald Erb, David Felder and Charles Wuorinen.

-Houston has been Guest Artist at The American University in Washington D.C., Visiting Composer at James Madison University, The Cleveland Institute of Music, Ball State University, the University of Florida, Georgia State University and The University of Southern Florida, The University of Melbourne, Tasmanian Conservatorium of Music and The Royal Academy of Music, Dublin, Ireland.
+Houston has been Guest Artist at The American University in Washington D.C., Visiting Composer at James Madison University, The Cleveland Institute of Music, Ball State University, the University of Florida, Georgia State University, and The University of Southern Florida, The University of Melbourne, Tasmanian Conservatorium of Music and The Royal Academy of Music, Dublin, Ireland.
 He has conducted, and had performances of his music, in Australia, the USA, the UK, Ireland, Bulgaria, Hungary, Sweden, France, China, and Puerto Rico, Japan, Thailand, Singapore, Taiwan and Canada.

-His compositional interests include music for orchestra, the theatre (including dance and opera), the voice and the church, the combination of electro-acoustic and acoustic resources especially in real time (such
+His compositional interests include music for orchestra, the theatre (including dance and opera), the voice and the church, the combination of electro-acoustic and acoustic resources especially in real time (such as in his “Earth Music” series of works), the exploration of virtuosity (Gondwanaland a concerto for tuba and symphonic winds) and indigenous Australian music (also found in the Earth Music series).

 http://www.houstondunleavy.com